 This radical mission impacts on Loreto's educational philosophy.
 Since its inception as a sixth form college in 1977 the College has been committed to the comprehensive principle.
 Inclusiveness has always been part of Loreto's ordinary mission.
 Inclusiveness has long been at the forefront of the colleges thinking in the development of new courses and the strong support structures which widen opportunities at 16 to all young people, not just the academically able.
-Its entry requirements for Advanced level study are: six GCSEs between 9-4 for most subjects and Grades 4/5 for English and Maths.
+Its entry requirements for Advanced level study are: six GCSEs between A\-C for most subjects and Grades 4/5 for English and Maths.

-Loreto is one of the largest sixth form colleges in the country and regularly ranked highest in the North West for Alevel grades (APE), with an excellent record of progression for our comprehensive, multi-ability and diverse student population of approximately 3,600.
+Loreto is one of the largest sixth form colleges in the country and regularly ranked highest in the North West for A-level grades (APE), with an excellent record of progression for our comprehensive, multi-ability and diverse student population of 3,300.
 Loreto has an outstanding financial and Ofsted rating and was designated as a teaching school in 2014 providing a strategic lead for the 'Teach Manchester' alliance.

-The college has had a presence in inner-city Manchester since 1854 it's rebuilding programme of 2004 delivered the modern, state-of-the-art facilities that have provided the backdrop to its most recent success.
+The college has had a presence in inner-city Manchester since 1854 and has recently completed a £40 million rebuilding programme, delivering modern, state-of-the-art facilities that have provided the backdrop to its most recent success.
 The college has up-to-date modern learning facilities in all subject areas, ensuring that students' learning environments are of the highest quality.